Yelzaw/professional-readme-generator/Develop/README.md

    To run application need to install necessary dependencies and please run the following commands.<br>

-   aa
+   npm install

    ## Usage

-   aa
+   nothing

    ## Contributing

-   aa
+   nothing

    ## License

-   This project is licensed under the Apache License 2.0.
+   This project is licensed under the MIT License.

    ## Tests

    To run the test, run the following command <br>

-   aa
+   npm test

    ## Questions

-   If you have any questions about the repo, please open an issue or contact me directly at [aa].
-You can find my works at [aa](https://github.com/aa).
+   If you have any questions about the repo, please open an issue or contact me directly at [yelzawaung@gmail.com].
+You can find my works at [yelzaw](https://github.com/yelzaw).